hcanning/acf-colorpicker-swatch/README.md

 # acf-colorpicker-swatch
 Create a Swatch only field for use in ACF

-Create a Radio or Select Field in ACF called "brand_name"
+Create a Radio or Select Field in ACF called "brand_color"

 Add your palette e.g:
 ```